adobe/react-spectrum/FAQ.md

     It is our goal to have react-spectrum be completely accessible, but that is currently a work in progress.
 If you find an accessibility bug, please check JIRA to be sure we aren't already aware of it, and if not please file a ticket.

+10. **I get an error `Uncaught ReferenceError: regeneratorRuntime is not defined` on instantiating some components like `Dialog`.
+How do I resolve it?**

+    Installing `babel-polyfill` should solve it for you.
+It's needed to get async/await working.
+Refer [this link](https://stackoverflow.com/a/33527883/4741998) for more details.